Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

 \subsubsection{Delay Analysis}

-The second part of the contribution of this work is the delay analysis.
+The second part of our contribution refers to the delay analysis.
 Except its practical implications, our work is also theoretically oriented.
-To the best of our knowledge there is no other work in the related literature that deals with the detailed delay analysis of an asymmetric random access cooperative wireless system with adaptive transmissions and MPR capabilities.
+To the best of our knowledge, there is no other work in the related literature that deals with the detailed delay analysis of an asymmetric random access cooperative wireless system with adaptive transmissions and MPR capabilities.
+In particular, we consider a Markov chain in the positive quadrant which posses a partial spatial homogeneity, which in turn, reflects the ability of the relays to adapt their re-transmission capabilities.

-To enhance the readability of our work we consider the case of $N=2$ source users, and focus on a subclass of MPR models, called the ``capture" channel, under which at most one packet can be successfully decoded by the receiver of the node $D$, even if more than one nodes transmit.
-We need to mention, that the assumption of two users is not restrictive, and our analysis can be extended to the general case of $N$ users.
+To enhance the readability of our work we consider the case of $N=2$ sources, and focus on a subclass of MPR models, called the ``capture" channel, under which at most one packet can be successfully decoded by the receiver of the node $D$, even if more than one nodes transmit\footnote{Recent advances in IoT, LoRaWAN \cite{bankov} reveals the importance and applicability of the capture channel model.}.

+We have to mention, that the assumption of two sources is not restrictive, and our analysis can be extended to the general case of $N$ sources.
 Moreover, our analysis remains valid even for the case of general MPR model.
-However, in both cases some important technical requirements must be further taken into account, which in turn will worse the readability of the paper.
-Besides, our aim here is to focus on the fundamental problem of characterizing the delay in a cooperative wireless network with two relay nodes, and our model and analysis can serve as a building block for the more general case.
+However, in both cases some important technical requirements must be further taken into account, which in turn will worse the readability of the paper and further increase its length.
+Besides, our aim here is to focus on the fundamental problem of characterizing the delay in a cooperative wireless network with two relays, and our model and its analysis serve as a building block for more general cases.